wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 It's a standard way of using regular English sentences to describe what a system should do (its behaviors).
 Other human languages can be used as well.

-An effective framework minimizes work by providing a library of "page objects" that replace repetitive coding with calls to methods within objects.

 Apache "SureFire" generates test reports.

 Other aspects of the full workflow include a management system for managing the anomalies and "defects" found.

+## Protractor

+The "Protractor" build of Selenium adds the capability to test apps built using the Angular framework.
+(Protractor makes querying for elements much easier by adding accessors to Angular models, bindings, ng-options, and finding elements inside ng-repeat.
+But many prefer it over Selenium for other apps as well.
+Protractor adds a convenient waitfor functions and accessors (locators) by button text, partial button text.
+It enables find by a combination of CSS and text (get me all the divs with class ‘pet’ and text ‘dog’).

+Overall, Protractor requires less code than Selenium.

+Protractor adds the addLocator function to add custom locators.
+For example, get elements by handlebars properties.

+## Page Objects

+An effective framework minimizes work by providing a library of "page objects" that replace repetitive test coding with calls to methods within objects.

 ## Verifications